vivekdhankar/sar-optical/README.md

 Optical remote sensing data suffer from the limitation of bad weather and cloud contamination, whereas synthetic aperture radar (SAR) can work under all weather conditions and overcome this disadvantage of optical data.
 Therefore, the need for SAR-to-optical image-to-image translation becomes evident.

-The challenge:
+<h3>The challenge:</h3>

 Our task is to train a Deep learning model, so that given a SAR image as input, the model should be able to output the translated optical image.
 It is an unpaired image-to-image translation problem.
 Our model will be evaluated with objective image quality assessments:

 a) Peak signal-to-noise ratio (PSNR)

 b) Structural similarity index (SSIM)